n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.telegramtrigger.md

 # Telegram Trigger node

 [Telegram](https://telegram.org/){:target=_blank .external-link} is a cloud-based instant messaging and voice over IP service.
 Users can send messages and exchange photos, videos, stickers, audio, and files of any type.
-On this page, you'll find a list of events the Telegram trigger node can respond to and links to more resources.
+On this page, you'll find a list of events the Telegram Trigger node can respond to and links to more resources.

 /// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/telegram/).